 NameSummary

 Supportive careIsolate the bird from the flock and place in a safe, comfortable, warm location (your own chicken "intensive care unit") with easy access to water and food.
 Limit stress.
-Call your veterinarian.
+Prompt consultation with a veterinarian is recommended.

 Support